 LinkedIn’s mission is to “Connect the world’s professionals to make them more productive and successful.”
 Through LinkedIn, professionals can network, advertise, post content, and recruit for their business.

-These top statistics provide a brief overview of LinkedIn’s growth and usage in 2022.
+These top statistics provide a brief overview of LinkedIn’s growth and usage.

-LinkedIn is the top professional platform with over 830 million members from around the world.
+LinkedIn is the top professional platform, with over 1 billion members from 200 countries and regions worldwide.

-Each week over 50 million people are actively looking through LinkedIn for their next position.
+Each week, over 49 million people are actively looking through LinkedIn for their next position.
 Since LinkedIn has a designated job search page, it is easy for applicants to find their dream job.
-They can use the different filters and LinkedIn resources to search for open positions in their industry.
+They can use different filters and LinkedIn resources to search for open positions in their industry.

 LinkedIn launched in 2003, making it nearly 20 years old.
 Most of the older platforms are seeing a steady decline in popularity or are no longer around.
-However, of the top social media platforms that users actively visit, LinkedIn has been around the longest.
+However, LinkedIn has been around the longest of the top social media platforms that users actively visit.

-Bill Gates is the co-founder of Microsoft and holds the largest following on LinkedIn with over 35.6 million followers.
+Bill Gates is the co-founder of Microsoft and holds the largest following on LinkedIn, with over 34.9 million followers.

 LinkedIn began as a site where professionals could upload and share their resumes with potential employers.
 Today it has grown much larger than a job search platform, as the following statistics show.